SSWConsulting/SSW.Rules.Content/tone-of-voice/rule.md

 redirects: []
 ---

-How your or your product speaks to users is integral to their experience and has notable impact.
+How you or your product speaks to users is integral to their experience and has notable impact.
 Tone dictates how your content feels in digital spaces that lack face-to-face communication.

 <!--endintro-->

-Despite deep roots in literature, tone of voice applies to UX and content design.
+Tone of voice is everywhere in UX and content design, from hero banners to button text and error messages.
-A casual tone on a corporate website might come across as unprofessional, while a formal voice on a social media can feel distant and unengaging.
+A casual tone on a corporate website may come across as unprofessional, while a formal voice on a social media can feel detached and unengaging.

 ## Know your audience

-Knowing your audience is key to good content design.
+Knowing your audience is key to good design.
 Who are your users?
 What are their expectations?
 How can you align with them?

 Consider the following: